-I work with a diverse group of patients from all over the world—at my New London office and by telephone and audio/visual consultation.
+I work with a diverse group of patients from all over the world.
 Patients consult me for a wide range of health concerns, and my specialty is working with stress related issues including, insomnia, mood, energy, and digestive problems.

 Gillian Martlew, ND

-I have over 35 years of clinical experience and hold a State License in Naturopathic Medicine.
+I have 40 years of clinical experience and hold a State License in Naturopathic Medicine.

 Research and writing are important aspects of my work.
 I have authored seven books on health, which are translated and published worldwide, and I have written health articles for numerous magazines including Cosmopolitan and Elle.